-James City County Parks & Recreation has introduced a registration system, PerfectMind!
-The new system offers customers a more efficient experience for all department registrations including program registrations, facility rentals, sale of passes, landfill coupons, concessions and other merchandise.
-Even if you already had a RecTrac account, you’ll need to create a PerfectMind account to conduct Parks & Recreation transactions.
+James City County Parks & Recreation uses the registration system, Xplor Recreation (formerly known as PerfectMind).
+The system offers customers a more efficient experience for all department registrations including program registrations, facility rentals, sale of passes, landfill coupons, concessions and other merchandise.

-Guides and Video Tutorials are available to walk you through this process:
+Guides are available to walk you through this process:

 In-person, please visit during operating hours:

 - James City County Recreation Center, 5301 Longhill Road, 757-259-4200